inhibitor1217/extended-enum/website/docs/get-started.md

 ## What should I do next?

 If your existing code was using native TypeScript enums, simply `extend`ing them should require no or very little migration.
-You can use native TypeScript enum features as it is.
+You may use native features from TypeScript enums as they are.

 `extend`ed enums do not break the original enum, so your project could choose to migrate into `extend`ed enums gradually.